The best hotels in Guangzhou

 Don't feel like you need to apologize for staying here.
 The Huacheng Square area around these hotels is genuinely beautiful: walkable, clean, with the Opera House and the Guangdong Museum nearby.
 Take the metro (Line 5, Zhujiang New Town station) to avoid taxi headaches and you're connected to the whole city in minutes.

-Guangzhou's best neighborhoods
+Guangzhou's best hotel regions

 Start with Tianhe or Yuexiu if this is your first time.
 Tianhe is the beating commercial heart of the city, Yuexiu is where the history lives.
 Zhujiang New Town is for luxury travelers who want skyline views and won't apologize for it.